Bobby Driscoll: Disney

 Driscoll's last major success, Peter Pan (1953), was produced largely between May 1949 and mid-1951.
 Driscoll was cast with Disney's "Little British Lady" Kathryn Beaumont, who was in the role of Wendy Darling; he was used as the reference model for the close-ups and provided Peter Pan's voice, and dancer and choreographer Roland Dupree was the model for the character's motion.
 Scenes were played on an almost empty sound stage, with only the most essential props, and filmed for use by the animators.

-In his biography on Disney, Marc Elliot described Driscoll as the producer's favorite "live action" child star: "Walt often referred to Driscoll with great affection as the living embodiment of his own youth."
-During a project meeting following the completion of Peter Pan, though, Disney stated that he now saw Driscoll as best suited for roles as a young bully rather than a likeable protagonist.
+In his biography of Disney, Marc Elliot described Driscoll as the producer's favorite "live action" child star: "Walt often referred to Driscoll with great affection as the living embodiment of his own youth."
+During a project meeting following the completion of Peter Pan, though, Disney stated that he now saw Driscoll as best suited for roles as a young bully rather than a likable protagonist.
 Driscoll's salary at Disney had been raised to $1,750 per week, but Driscoll had little work from 1952 on.
 In March 1953, Driscoll's additional two-year option had been extended (which would have kept him at Disney into 1956) but was cancelled just weeks after Peter Pan was released theatrically.
 A severe case of acne accompanying the onset of puberty, explaining why it was necessary for Driscoll to use heavy makeup for his performances on dozens of TV shows, was officially provided as the final reason for the termination of his connection with the Disney Studios.